openforcefield/openforcefield.org/content/community/news/general/2021-11-10-interchange-update.md

 ## Python package

-This project is hosted in a Python package (`openff-interchange`) which store the actual `Interchange` class.
+This project is hosted in a Python package (`openff-interchange`) which stores the actual `Interchange` class.
 Development occurs in public on a [GitHub repository](https://github.com/openforcefield/openff-interchange).
 The package itself is made up of pieces that have looked in the above sections.
 To a rough approximation, let's just look at some of the files and folders in the module:

 ```shell
 $ tree -L 1 openff/interchange